 Code B4.
 General partner's general credits from rental real estate activities.
-Report the general credits on line 1x of Form 3800.
+Report the general credits on line 1bb of Form 3800.
 Unless you were a real estate professional and materially participated in the rental real estate activity, you must also include the general credits on line 3 of Form 3800.

 Code B5.
 General partner's low-income housing credit from rental real estate activities.
-Report the low-income housing credit on line 4 of Form 8586.
+Report the low-income housing credit on line 4 of Form 8586 for buildings placed in service before 2008, and on line 11 of Form 8586 for buildings placed in service after 2007.
 Unless you were a real estate professional and materially participated in the rental real estate activity, the low-income housing credit is a passive activity credit.

 Code B6.
 General partner's rehabilitation credit from rental real estate activities.
-Report the rehabilitation credit on line 1k of Form 3468, Investment Credit.
+Report the rehabilitation credit on line 10m of Form 3468, Investment Credit.
 Unless you were a real estate professional and materially participated in the rental real estate activity, the credit is a passive activity credit, and you must also file Form 3800.

 Code B7.
 General partner's alternative minimum tax adjustment from rental real estate activities.
-An AMT adjustment must be reported on line 15 of Form 6251.
-However, if the AMT adjustment is from a passive activity, it must be taken into account on line 18 with other passive activities instead of being reported on line 15.
+An AMT adjustment must be reported on line 17 of Form 6251.
+However, if the AMT adjustment is from a passive activity, it must be taken into account on line 20 with other passive activities instead of being reported on line 17.